schacon/git-media/README.md

 be automatically downloaded, otherwise they are downloaded when you sync.

 Next you need to configure git to tell it where you want to store the large files.
-There are four options:
+Here are the options:

-1. Storing remotely in Amazon's S3
-2. Storing locally in a filesystem path
+1. Storing locally in a filesystem path
-3. Storing remotely via SCP (should work with any SSH server)
+2. Storing remotely via SCP (should work with any SSH server)
+3. Storing remotely via WEBDAV (including SSL enabled servers)
+4. Storing remotely in Amazon's S3
-4. Storing remotely in atmos
+5. Storing remotely in atmos

 Here are the relevant sections that should go either in `~/.gitconfig` (for global settings) or in `clone/.git/config` (for per-repo settings).